guettli/programming-guidelines/README.rst

 The magic reload feature is not needed any more.

-Of course this change to stateless containers is does not happen from one day to the next.
-Statefull servers and the need to reload running services after an update will decrease.
+Of course this change from statefull servers to stateless containers does not happen from one day to the next.
+One thing is sure: Statefull servers and the need to reload running services after an update will decrease.

 Config Management: Change file vs put file ..........................................